Don Grady: Early career

+My Three Sons

 In 1960, he began an 11-year run as Robbie Douglas in the show My Three Sons starring Fred MacMurray.
 Initially airing on ABC, the show moved to CBS in 1965.

 During production of My Three Sons, Grady appeared with his own band The Greefs on the series, writing two original songs for the show ("A Good Man to Have Around the House" and "Leaving It Up to You"), recorded a single with the Palace Guard ("Little People" b/w "Summertime Game") in 1966, and was the drummer for The Yellow Balloon, whose self-titled song became a minor hit in 1967.
 For a while during the run of the series, he attended Los Angeles City College.

 While on My Three Sons Grady also appeared in the NBC medical drama The Eleventh Hour, and The F.B.I.
 (Season 6,Ep:11) as well as two episodes of the NBC education drama Mr. Novak, starring James Franciscus.

 Originally the frustrated middle brother on My Three Sons, Grady's role of Robbie became that of the confident eldest brother with two cast changes.
 The character of the original oldest brother, Mike (played by Tim Considine, who had earlier appeared with Grady in The New Adventures of Spin and Marty), was gradually eased out of the series, and a new youngest son, Ernie (Barry Livingston), was adopted into the family.

-After My Three Sons
+Later career

 At the end of 1970, Grady said he would "cut the umbilical cord" and leave his role after 11 years.
 He said, "I don't even know that acting is where my head is" and that "Robbie is something you do automatically like putting on your clothes.
 It's got no challenge."
 Grady had served in the United States Army Reserve for four years.

-After leaving My Three Sons, Grady pursued a musical career.
+After leaving My Three Sons, Grady continued his musical career.
 His works included music for the Blake Edwards comedy film Switch, the theme song for The Phil Donahue Show and for EFX, a Las Vegas multimedia stage show starring Michael Crawford, David Cassidy, Tommy Tune, and Rick Springfield.
-As a stage performer, he starred in the national tour of Pippin and had roles in Godspell and Damn Yankees.
+As a stage performer he starred in a national tour of Pippin, and had roles in Godspell and Damn Yankees.

-In fall 2008, Grady released Boomer: JazRokPop, a collection of songs written for and about the baby boom generation.
+In 2008, Grady released Boomer: JazRokPop, a collection of songs written for and about the baby boom generation.
 Boomer was his first original album as an artist since Homegrown was released by Elektra Records in 1973.